HPCPowerStack/hpcpowerstack.github.io/raitenhaslach20.md

 will schedule this event during the week prior to the ISC conference (which is also going digital).

-The tentative dates for the PowerStack seminar will be June 17th (Wed) through June 19th (Fri).
-Please mark these days on your calendars - a few hours each day.
-The exact meeting timings will depend on the specific topic and the time-zone of the attendees contributing to that topic.
+The PowerStack seminar will be June 17th (Wed) through June 19th (Fri) with the exact time to be decided soon (we plan on 3 hour blocks on each day).
 We are quite hopeful that this will lead to more focused discussions.
-The final agenda will be sent out in May.
-The current plan is to divide the three days and the time-slots into different focus areas based on the ongoing working groups.

-A note on our past plans from Nov’19 of having all the working groups sync in
-April: The different teams have been meeting periodically since last December and are making progress in their respective deliverables (literature survey, white papers, software).
-Understandably, COVID-19 challenges and other conference deadlines, their progress has been slow, but steady.
-In light of recent events, we might just combine this pre-planned sync with our 3-day seminar in June.
-This is TBD.
+The goal is provide updates from the working groups that had formed at the last seminar in November and to discuss the resulting documents and their next steps.
+Attendance will be free of charge and a registration site will be available soon.

 Please feel free to forward the news of our digital seminar to other colleagues, as needed.